commanderx16/x16-docs/Commander X16 Programmer's Reference Guide.md

 * For device #8, the Commodore Peripheral Bus calls first talk to the "Computer DOS" built into the ROM to detect an SD card, before falling back to the Commodore Serial Bus.
 * The `IOBASE` call returns $9F60, the location of the first VIA controller.
 * The `SETTMO` call has been a no-op since the Commodore VIC-20, and has no function on the X16 either.
-* The `RAMTAS` call additionally returns the number of available RAM banks in the .A register.
+* The `MEMTOP` call additionally returns the number of available RAM banks in the .A register.
 * The layout of the zero page ($0000-$00FF) and the KERNAL/BASIC variable space ($0200+) are generally **not** compatible with the C64.
 * The vectors ($0300-$0333) are fully compatible with the C64.